liehann/lynx/README.md

 ### Progressive Matching
 If no exact match is found, the system progressively strips path segments:
 - `/docs/api/v1` → tries `/docs/api` → tries `/docs`

+## Chrome Extension

+Lynx includes a Chrome extension for easy go link management directly from your browser.

+### Features
+- Smart icon that shows color when go links exist, greyscale when none exist
+- Quick popup to view existing go links and add new ones
+- One-click copying of go links to clipboard
+- Automatic detection when navigating to new pages
+- Support for "go" domain only

+### Installation
+1. Open Chrome and go to `chrome://extensions/`
+2. Enable "Developer mode"
+3. Click "Load unpacked" and select the `chrome/` directory
+4. Configure your Lynx server URL in the extension settings

+See `chrome/README.md` for detailed installation and usage instructions.

 ## Development